UCSC-VLAA/FedConv/README.md

-# Implement of FedConv
+# FedConv
-* **Pytorch implementation for paper:** ["FedConv: Enhancing Convolutional Neural Networks for Handling Data Heterogeneity in Federated Learning"](arxiv:)
+* **Pytorch implementation for paper:** [FedConv: Enhancing Convolutional Neural Networks for Handling Data Heterogeneity in Federated Learning](https://arxiv.org/abs/2310.04412)
-* Note that we simulate Federated Learning in one local machine for research usage, do not involve real communication between different clients.
+* Note that we simulate Federated Learning in one local machine for research usage, and do not involve real communication between different clients.

 <div align="center">
   <img src="fedconv_teaser.png"/>